 For 2019, employers contribute between $34.40 and $258.00 on the first $34,400 earned by each employee during this calendar year.

-On January 1 of each year, the taxable wage base changes.
+On January 1 of each year, the wage cap changes.

 To be eligible for Disability During Unemployment benefits, you must meet all of the requirements of the Unemployment Compensation Law, except for the ability to work.

 Disability During Unemployment benefits are NOT payable for:

 - any period that is less than seven consecutive days.

 - any period you are not under medical care.
 You must be under the care of a legally licensed physician, dentist, podiatrist, chiropractor, optometrist, psychologist, certified nurse midwife, or advanced practice nurse.